simgrid/simgrid/docs/source/Platform_howtos.rst

 .. _howto_multicore:

-Modeling Multicore Machines
+Modeling multicore machines
 ***************************

-Default Model
+Default model
 =============

 Multicore machines are very complex, and there are many ways to model